 - More than 4.5 million Syrian refugees are in just 5 countries: Turkey, Lebanon, Jordan, Iraq and Egypt

-- More than 250,000 Syrians have died and more than 13.5 million people are in urgent need of humanitarian assistance inside Syria (more than half the country’s pre-war population)
+- It is estimated that more than 400,000 Syrians have died and more than 13.5 million people are in urgent need of humanitarian assistance inside Syria (more than half the country’s pre-war population)

-- Nearly 33,000 Syrian refugees have arrived in Canada; of those, over 12,000 are privately sponsored
+- Nearly 40,000 Syrian refugees have arrived in Canada

 Timeline of Syrian Conflict